Outstanding Article !

 marriages and other non-commercial relationships.
 Anyone who visits a battered

-the norm, would no doubt be inclined to want to criminalize marriage in order to
+not the norm, would no doubt be inclined to want to criminalize marriage in

 Imagine if our laws did not make a distinction between an act of rape or child